 12 Tips to Avoid Kitchen Fires (and What to Do if One Occurs)

 It isn’t just sharp knives and overindulgence in cooking wine that makes kitchens dangerous places.
 According to the National Fire Protection Association (NFPA), cooking fires are the leading cause of home fires and home injuries.
-From 2012-2016, the organization reported, U.S. fire departments responded to more than 172,000 such fires per year.
+From 2017-2021, the organization reported, U.S. fire departments responded to an average of 158,400 such fires per year.

 That’s a sobering number.
 And the NFPA has more.